 Carol Brogan, January 2017

-If you are at all inspired by Aoife's enthusiasm, touched by Carol's honesty or simply intruiged by Tess's description of her creative journey, maybe you too might consider signing up for next year's Foundation in Anthroposophy Course - which is due to commence on October 20th 2017 - please contact ISKA Training directly on email@example.com for further details.
+If you are at all inspired by Aoife's enthusiasm, touched by Carol's honesty or simply intruiged by Tess's description of her creative journey, maybe you too might consider signing up for next year's Foundation in Anthroposophy Course - which has been deferred to commence on 17th November 2017 - please contact ISKA Training directly on firstname.lastname@example.org for further details.